doITmagic/go-snippets/canGenerateBugs/sliceByValue/sliceByValue.md

-## What is happening if we use a slice like parameters in a functionsen, ding it by value?
+## What is happening if we use a slice like parameters in a function, sending it by value?
+It will be changed?
   Let's see an example:
   ```go
   package main